powerman/alpine-runit-volume/README.md

 CMD ["/app/my-pid-1-app"]

 # [OPTIONAL] Change default directory with volume (/data):
-ENV VOLUME_DIR=/app/volume/dir
+ENV VOLUME_DIR=/app/data

+# [OPTIONAL] Use cron service and setup /app/crontab for user "app":
+RUN set -ex -o pipefail; \
+    ln -s /etc/sv/dcron /etc/service/cron; \
+    install -m 0600 /app/crontab /etc/crontabs/app; \
+    echo app >> /etc/crontabs/cron.update
 ```

 These environment variables can be provided when starting container:

 - `APP_UID`, `APP_GID`: numeric UID/GID to be used for "app" account and
   to set ownership for root directory of attached volume.
-  - If `APP_UID=0` then it will be ignored.
+  - If `APP_UID=0` then both will be ignored.
-  - Use values between 1000 and 60000 to avoid conflicts with existing
+  - I recommend to use values between 1000 and 60000 to avoid conflicts
-    accounts.
+    with existing accounts.
 - `VOLUME_DIR`: directory with data volume (`/data` by default)

+To run your command using "app" account: `chpst -u app …` (use in your
+service's `./run` and `./finish` scripts).

+To gracefully shutdown container on essential service exit/crash add to
+that service's `./finish` script (run as root): `sv d /etc/sv/runsvdir`

 ## How it works